naidenovaleksei/interpolator/README.md

 Now one can call the interpolator at any coordinate.
 For example

 ```
-(flag, output) = f( [ 29.97, -45.0, 1.5, 101 ] )
+(error_flag, output) = f( [ 29.97, -45.0, 1.5, 101 ] )
 ```

-flag is true if the coordinates are outside the domain specified by coords flag is false if the interpolation is done successfully
+error_flag is true if the coordinates are outside the domain specified by coords error_flag is false if the interpolation is done successfully

 If data is a dictionary, output will be a dictionary as well, with the interpolated values for each of the keys contained in the original dictionary.
 Example: